openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 Updates data based on the specified **DataSharePredicates** object.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core

+**Model restriction**: This API can be used only in the stage model.

 **System API**: This is a system API.